-Image matting plays a predominant role in daily applications in the past few years, \eg online meetings and smartphone applications, referring to extracting the foreground from natural images by predicting an alpha matte.
+Image matting has played a predominant role in daily applications in the past few years, \eg online meetings and smartphone applications, referring to extracting the foreground from natural images by predicting an alpha matte.
 A natural image $\mathcal{I}$ can be represented as a linear fusion of foreground $\mathcal{F}$ and background $\mathcal{B}$ with a weighting parameter $\alpha$ as defined below:

 Matting, as a low-level computer vision problem, has been studied for decades in the literature and remains a challenging problem.
-With the availability of computational resources and network capacity, most existing work address this problem based on deep neural networks.
+With the availability of computational resources and network capacity, most existing work addresses this problem based on deep neural networks.
 Among these methods, the contributions mainly lie on adjusting the objective function~\cite{lutz2018alphagan, forte2020f, hou2019context}, network structure~\cite{xu2017deep, tang2019learning, qiao2020attention, park2022matteformer} or the data input to the network~\cite{aksoy2018semantic, sengupta2020background, shen2016deep}.
-Due to the data-driven nature of deep learning, the quality of data and its annotation is the key to the model performance, apart from the computational resources, and is becoming the bottleneck of the field.
+Due to the data-driven nature of deep learning, the quality of data and its annotation is the key to the model performance, apart from the computational resources, and is becoming the bottleneck.
 However, due to the nature of the image matting task and its high-precision requirement for the pixel-level annotation of the alpha matte, data labelling is incredibly costly and hard to scale, restricting the development of the field significantly.
-Composition-1k~\cite{xu2017deep} and Distinct-646~\cite{qiao2020attention}, the most commonly used matting datasets, only contain hundreds of foreground images with corresponding annotations, and are serving as the main benchmarks for the whole community.
-To address this vital and timely challenge, instead of seeking more labour to annotate more data, we step back and are more interested in the question: \textit{is that possible to leverage the freely available huge amounts of unlabelled natural images to boost the performance of image matting?} To this end, we make the first attempt in this work towards self-supervised pre-training for image matting.
+Composition-1k~\cite{xu2017deep} and Distinct-646~\cite{qiao2020attention}, the most commonly used matting datasets, only contain hundreds of foreground images with corresponding annotations, and serve as the main benchmarks for the whole community.
+To address this vital and timely challenge, instead of seeking more labour to annotate more data, we step back and are more interested in the question: \textit{is that possible to leverage the freely available huge amounts of unlabelled natural images to boost the performance of image matting?} To this end, in this work we make the first attempt towards self-supervised pre-training for image matting.